CPC30220 Certificate III in Carpentry

 PC – Windows Operating System

-Must be 1200×800.
+The minimum screen resolution: 1200×800.
 Ensure you have the largest possible screen for the best experience.
+(Minimum 13-inch Display for PC/Laptop and MAC)

 - Acrobat Reader